ovska/FlameCsv/docs/docs/configuration.md

 ### Memory pooling

 You can configure the @"System.Buffers.MemoryPool`1" instance used internally with the @"FlameCsv.CsvOptions`1.MemoryPool?displayProperty=nameWithType" property.
-Pooled memory is used to handle escaping, unescaping, and records split across multiple sequence segments.
+Pooled memory is used to handle escaping, unescaping, and buffers to read data from streaming sources.
 The default value is @"System.Buffers.MemoryPool`1.Shared?displayProperty=nameWithType".

 If set to `null`, no pooled memory is used and all temporary buffers are heap allocated.